 There is a wealth of other music connected with Doctor Who, and we've listed some of those items here.
 We've included some singles or short CDs of music connected with the show, some albums by Doctor Who composers, some Doctor Who novelty albums, some story albums (with background music) and albums of music from the Doctor Who spin-off series "Torchwood".
 A well-produced nostalgia-inducing album is "Who is Dr Who?" which is not music from the show itself, but a fun album of music and songs associated with the show and the 1960s Dalek films.
 Most of the tracks were originally recorded in the 60s and early 70s and some are sung by Doctor Who actors and actresses.

-The 50th Anniversary of Doctor Who in 2013 is a great opportunity to release some special merchandise, and the Music of Doctor Who will be a part of that celebration.
+The 50th Anniversary of Doctor Who in 2013 was a great opportunity to release some special merchandise, and the Music of Doctor Who will be a part of that celebration.
 Silva Screen have announced that in the course of the year they will release a number of soundtrack albums, old and new, and this is the story so far:

-For the second release we move back from the 80s to the 60s for "The Krotons" and find the BBC Radiophonic Workshop still playing a very big role in the show's sound, albeit using older equipment and techniques.
-"The Krotons" is credited to Brian Hodgson and the BBC Radiophonic Workshop and is expected to focus on the "Special Sound" of Doctor Who, i.e. the Sound Effects and Sound Design elements.
-The new album is available from 13th May in the UK and it can be pre-ordered now at Amazon.co.uk and later at Amazon.com.
-Rumours indicate that the 3rd soundtrack release will be from a 7th Doctor (Sylvester McCoy) story.
+For the second commemorative release we move back in time from the 1980s to the 1960s for "The Krotons" and with this step back in time it is no surprise to find that the BBC Radiophonic Workshop was still playing a very big role in the show's sound and music, though at this time the workshop were using older equipment and techniques rather than synthesisers.
+The soundtrack for "The Krotons" is credited to Brian Hodgson and the BBC Radiophonic Workshop with a focus on the "Special Sound" of Doctor Who, i.e. the Sound Effects and Sound Design elements.
+Some tracks provide sounds for machinery and equipment, with others adding to the anbience and general atmosphere of the drama.
+This second album is available in the UK at Amazon.co.uk and also now in the US at Amazon.com.

 Doctor Who stories which reveal the power of sound or music: